dhiway/confidex/README.md

 #### Install polkadot extension

 One can install [Polkadot.JS browser extension](https://polkadot.js.org/extension/) which helps in managing the accounts on the laptop.
+Import the account created from the above into polkadot extension here using the steps mentioned [here](https://docs.cord.network/cord/createaccounts/)

 #### Generate **'node key'**